sw-3/dao/README.md

 # Sample DAO Project

-This project demonstrates a basic DAO contract with a front end.
+This project demonstrates a basic DAO contract using a custom token, with a front end for voting.

 ## Technologies Used